Uranium Poisoning and Exposure

-The increased use of uranium compounds in industry, and more recently in warfare in the form of depleted uranium, causes concern and a necessary look at internal contamination with uranium and its toxicological consequences, both as a heavy metal and as a radiological hazard.
+The increased use of uranium compounds in industry and warfare in the form of depleted uranium, causes concern and should warrant a necessary closer look at internal contamination with uranium poisioning and its toxicological consequences, both as a heavy metal and as a radiological hazard.
 Everyone in North America may be exposed to uranium.
-First, let's see what uranium is and the sources.
+First, let’s see what uranium is and the sources.

 There have been 2,000 nuclear detonations on our planet since Hiroshima; over five hundred of them conducted above ground casting uranium and other radioactive substances into our atmosphere.
 Background radiation levels have increased and many of the harmful medical effects are still waiting to manifest.
 Radiation does its dirty work quite slowly when it comes to low level exposures, but its effect is cumulative (as is most metals and toxic chemicals).
 New exposures amplify the biological vulnerabilities already created by other exposure.

 During one year of operation, a nuclear reactor produces as much long-lived radioactive poison as that released by 1,000 Hiroshima bombs. – Green Peace

 A 2006 study by Joseph Mangano in Trenton, NJ, published in the International Journal of Health Services, finds that childhood cancer is linked with normal reactor operations.
 Cancer in children living near the Oyster Creek nuclear reactor rose after increased levels of radiation entered their bodies.
 Studies show the comparing trends at other nuclear sites.
 The breast cancer in women also rise in geographical areas near nuclear reactors.
 The nation’s nuclear reactors are leaking and many are losing their lives from it.